Sone Tablets is a brand of medicine containing the active ingredient prednisone.

 SONE is used to treat a number of medical conditions.

-Your doctor will be able to decide.
+Your doctor will be able to help decide if SONE is suitable for your condition.

 Ask your doctor if you have any questions about why SONE has been prescribed for you.